'Janice Paull' Website

-Mason's, Morley & Ashworth Factories
+A Summary of Mason’s, Morley & Ashworth

 IRONSTONE CHINA has always held a particular fascination for me.
-I began researching
+I began

-wares are particularly attractive and today avidly sought by collectors on both sides of Atlantic.
+IRONSTONE wares are particularly attractive and today avidly sought by collectors on

 Its decorative quality and naive charm are admired by all.
 Many of the designs and colours

-were based on early Imari pieces.
-Imperfections such as paint runs, handles askew, all add to
+Imperfections such as paint runs,handles askew, all add to

 the charm.
-The vast array of patterns and shapes never fail to excite the imagination, the
+The vast array of patterns and shapes never fail to excite the imagination,

-the same pattern.
 New marks on retailers, colleges, regiments and armorial are constantly

 being found and recorded.